-Will your Mediterranean cruise be visiting Cartagena, Spain?
-It’s a lovely cruise port in the Region of Murica in Southwest Spain that’s easy to explore on your own.
-An important naval seaport due to the well protected harbor, Cartagena also offers beautiful Art Nouveau buildings in the vicinity of impressive Roman ruins that make for a lovely architectural walking tour.
+An important naval seaport due to the well protected harbor, Cartagena also offers beautiful Art Nouveau buildings.
+You’ll also find impressive Roman ruins.
+The combination makes for a lovely architectural walking tour.

 Sometimes on longer cruises, Alan and I prefer to skip cruise excursions.
 Too many ports filled with history, cathedrals and museums burns us out.
 Taking a break to explore by ourselves is the solution.